eightyfour/canny/README.md

 canny[myModuleName].ready()
 ```

-(**Notice:** If your module is not in the view (registered on a dom element with canny-mod) than ready will not be called.
+(**Notice:** If your module is not in the view (registered on a dom element with canny-mod) then ready will not be called.
 If you need this you can use the 'canny.ready' instead.
 See chapter canny -> ready)

 ### canny